algorithmiaio/dev-center/_pages/data/dropbox.md

 Select **'Dropbox'** and you will be prompted to login to your Dropbox account.
 You'll be asked if you want to grant Algorithmia access to your account via OAuth authentication.
 Once that's done a new panel will be created which will have the Dropbox icon on it and a unique label for that Dropbox connection.

 ## Configure a Data Source
-Set path restrictions and manage the read and write permissions by clicking the button **"Manage Dropbox"** on the middle panel holding the unique data connector that was just created.
+Set path restrictions and manage the read and write permissions by clicking the label of the data connector that was just created.

 <img src="{{ site.cdnurl }}{{ site.baseurl }}/images/post_images/data_connectors/manage_connector_all.png" alt="Manage a data connector" class="screenshot img-md">